youssif-mohamed/Nand2Tetris/README.md

 # Nand2Tetris
-this repository contains the solutions of nand2tetris course
+this repository contains the solutions of nand2tetris course. you must install Java in order to use the tools.